LuoZhhh/NIFA/readme.md

 # Implementation for IJCAI 2024 #3239

 This repository includes the implementation for our paper: ***Are Your Models Still Fair?
-Adversarial Fairness Attacks on Graph Neural Networks via Node Injections***
+Adversarial Fairness Attacks on Graph Neural Networks via Node Injections.***

 ## Environments